2013 News Archives

 A news article in Northern News Services Online featuring Dr. Lisa Hodgetts entitled 'Uncovering history: Ikaahuk Archaeology Project prepares for next year'.
 Click HERE for article.

-The recently awarded SSHRC Partnership Grant awadred to a team led by Dr. Regna Darnell to compile, edit and publish the papers of famed anthropologist Franz Boas has been offcially announced and details of this award can be found by clicking here.
+The recently awarded SSHRC Partnership Grant has been awarded to a team led by Dr. Regna Darnell to compile, edit and publish the papers of famed anthropologist Franz Boas.

 Graduate and Post-Graduate Scholarship Award Winners: